Bezos-backed NotCo receives funding from Enlightened Hospitality Investments

-Amazon.com Inc (AMZN.O) founder Jeff Bezos-backed NotCo has received an investment from Enlightened Hospitality Investments (EHI) and expects to hit $1 billion valuation by the end of the year, the plant-based food tech firm said on Wednesday.
+(Reuters) - Amazon.com Inc founder Jeff Bezos-backed NotCo has received an investment from Enlightened Hospitality Investments (EHI) and expects to hit $1 billion valuation by the end of the year, the plant-based food tech firm said on Wednesday.

 The company did not disclose how much it raised in the latest round but said the total funding is now $130 million.